 As a professional, qualified and accredited coach, I use various skills, techniques and powerful questioning to help my clients gain insight and clarity to move forward.
 At the end of each session, I’ll invite you to commit to key actions to take before our next meeting.
 I’ll hold you to account and check in with you to see how you’re getting on.

-I do not give advice or tell you what to do.
 It’s a guided process, I’ll challenge your thinking, help you to see things from different angles, and bring new perspectives to the issue.
 I’ll help you to gain clarity and find the answers within yourself to move forward.

 What kinds of things can coaching help with?